yasserelmzoudi/Breakout-Game/doc/PLAN.md

 ### Possible Classes

  * Class 1
-   * Purpose

-   A `Paddle` class to instatiate a paddle and control its movement.
+   * A `Paddle` class to instatiate a paddle and control its movement.

-   * Method

-   Maybe `moveRight()` and `moveLeft()` methods, or just a general `move()` method that takes a direction as a parameter.
+   * Maybe `moveRight()` and `moveLeft()` methods, or just a general `move()` method that takes a direction as a parameter.

  * Class 2
-   * Purpose

-   A `Ball` class to instantiate balls and control their physics and collisions.
+   * A `Ball` class to instantiate balls and control their physics and collisions.

-   * Method

-   A `hasContact()` method for if a ball is about to hit something.
+   * A `hasContact()` method for if a ball is about to hit something.

  * Class 3
-   * Purpose

-   A `Brick` class to instantiate bricks and deal with holding power-ups and breaking apart.
+   * A `Brick` class to instantiate bricks and deal with holding power-ups and breaking apart.

-   * Method

-   The class could have an `isBroken()` method for when the brick has just been hit by the ball and its "health" is at zero, meaning it should despawn.
+   * The class could have an `isBroken()` method for when the brick has just been hit by the ball and its "health" is at zero, meaning it should despawn.

  * Class 4
-   * Purpose

-   * Method
+   * A `Game` class to actually build the application and run the game

+   * Would need methods like `setupScene()` and something like a `handleCollisions()` method to deal with collisions between objects.

  * Class 5
    * Purpose